PHPacheco/GuessTheWord/README.md

 # Wordle-Like Game in C

-This is a simple console-based game inspired by the popular Wordle game named **Termo**, developed in C. The game allows one or two players to play and try to guess a secret word within six attempts.
+This is a simple console-based game inspired by the Wordle game named **Termo**, developed in C. The game allows one or two players to play and try to guess a secret word within six attempts.

 ![Title screen](https://github.com/PHPacheco/GuessTheWord/blob/original-version/Players.png)